madebybo/mr.bo-co/site/content/contact/_index.md

 draft: false
 ---

-contact: giving talks, grab coffee, or just talk about art or music maybe a cool photo of NYC?
+Give talks, grab coffee, or just talk about art or music.